Sangeeta Bhatia, M.D., Ph.D.

 She is an elected member of the National Academy of Medicine, the National Academy of Sciences, the National Academy of Engineering, the American Academy of Arts & Sciences, and the National Academy of Inventors.
 She is a fellow of the Massachusetts Academy of Sciences, Biomedical Engineering Society, American Institute for Medical and Biological Engineering, and American Society for Clinical Investigation.
 She has received the 2014 Lemelson-MIT Prize; the Heinz Award for Technology, the Economy, and Employment; the David and Lucile Packard Fellowship for Science and Engineering; the National Science Foundation CAREER Award; the Y.C.
 Fung Young Investigator Award of the American Society of Mechanical Engineers; the Tanabe Young Investigator Award of the American College of Clinical Pharmacology; the Brown Engineering Alumni Medal; and the Merkin Fellowship of the Broad Institute.
 In addition, Bhatia has been the recipient of the Harvard Medical School Diversity Award and the Harvard-MIT Thomas A. McMahon Mentoring Award, as well as an honorary doctorate degree from Utrecht University in the Netherlands.
 She also serves on Brown University’s Board of Trustees.

-Bhatia holds a B.S. from Brown University; an M.S. in medical engineering from MIT; a Ph.D. in biomedical engineering from MIT, and an M.D. from Harvard Medical School.
+Bhatia earned her B.S. in biomedical engineering from Brown University.
+She earned her M.S. in mechanical engineering and her Ph.D. in biomedical engineering from MIT and her M.D. from Harvard Medical School.